-With conTEXT, we showcased an innovative text analytics application for endusers, which integrates a number of previously disconnected technologies.
-In this way, conTEXT is making NLP technologies more accessible, so they can be easily and beneficially used by arbitrary end-users. conTEXT provides instant benefits for annotation and empowers users to gain novel insights and complete tasks, which previously required substantial development.
+With conTEXT, we showcased an innovative text analytics application for end-users, which integrates a number of previously disconnected technologies.
+In this way, conTEXT is making NLP technologies more accessible, so they can be easily and beneficially used by arbitrary end-users. con-TEXT provides instant benefits for annotation and empowers users to gain novel insights and complete tasks, which previously required substantial development.

 In future, we plan extend work on conTEXT along several directions.
 We aim to investigate, how user feedback can be used across different corpora.
 We consider the harnessing of user feedback by NLP services an area with great potential to attain further boosts in annotation quality.
 On a related angle, we plan to integrate revisioning functionality, where users can manipulate complete sets of semantic annotations instead of just individual ones.
 In that regard, we envision that conTEXT can assume a similar position for text corpora as have data cleansing tools such as OpenRefine for structure data.
-Finally, we aim to extend conTEXT with REST interfaces to ease its integration into other applications such as content management systems.